himamuralik/Ship-trajectory-prediction-benchmarking-dissertation/README.md

 > **Key Insight:** The observed degradation is expected and correct, confirming that the model responds realistically to delayed inputs and motivating latency-aware mitigation strategies.

 ### Latency Mitigation Considerations

-While this study focuses on benchmarking and evaluation, potential mitigation strategies include:
+This work focuses on **latency-aware evaluation and benchmarking** rather than full mitigation.
+However, the following strategies were explored or identified as natural extensions:

+- **Latency-aware input extrapolation (implemented):**
+  A dead-reckoning fast-forward mechanism is applied at inference time to simulate stale AIS inputs and evaluate robustness under delayed observations.

-- Time-shift–aware target alignment during training
+- **Time-shift–aware target alignment (future work):**
-- Latency-augmented data sampling for robustness
+  Training-time alignment of targets to account for known input delays could further reduce temporal mismatch.

+- **State estimation prior to inference (future work):**
-- State estimation (e.g., Kalman filtering) prior to neural inference
+  Classical filtering approaches (e.g., Kalman filtering) could be integrated upstream to smooth observations before neural prediction.

 ---